 - monitor local media for up-to-date information on the situation

 Guatemala City - Embassy of Canada

-For emergency assistance after hours, call the Embassy of Canada in Guatemala City, Guatemala, and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Consulate of Canada to Belize, in Belize City, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: